-- 50. Excluded from the Classes are Michigan State University, and any of their respective members, affiliates, parents, subsidiaries, officers, directors, employees successors, or assigns, the judicial officers, and their immediate family members; and Court staff assigned to this case.
-Plaintiff reserves the right to modify or amend the Class Definitions, as appropriate, during the course of this litigation. - 51.
-This action has been brought and may properly be maintained on behalf of the Classes proposed herein under the criteria of Michigan Court Rule 3.501. - Numerosity Michigan Court Rule 3.501(A)(1)(a).
+55. Excluded from the Classes are the University of Michigan, and any of their respective members, affiliates, parents, subsidiaries, officers, directors, employees, successors, or assigns, the judicial officers, and their immediate family members, and Court staff assigned to this case.
+Plaintiffs reserve the right to modify or amend the Class definitions, as appropriate, during the course of this litigation.

+56. This action has been brought and may properly be maintained on behalf of the Classes proposed herein under the criteria of Michigan Court Rule 3.501.

+57. Numerosity - Michigan Court Rule 3.501(A)(1)(a).
 The members of each of the Classes are so numerous and geographically dispersed that individual joinder of all members of the Classes is impracticable.
-The precise number of members of the Classes is unknown to Plaintiff, but may be ascertained by the University's records.
-Members of the Classes may be notified of the pendency of this action by recognized, Court-approved notice dissemination methods, which may include U.S. Mail, electronic mail, Internet postings, and/or published notice. - 53.
-Commonality Michigan Court Rule 3.501(A)(1)(b).
-This action involves questions of law and fact common to the Classes, which predominate over any individual questions, including: - a.
-Whether Defendants engaged in the conduct alleged herein;
+The precise number of members of the Classes is unknown to Plaintiffs, but may be ascertained by the University's records.
+Members of the Classes may be notified of the pendency of this action by recognized, Court-approved notice dissemination methods, which may include U.S. Mail, electronic mail, Internet postings, and/or published notice.

+58. Commonality - Michigan Court Rule 3.501(A)(1)(b).
+This action involves questions of law and fact common to the Classes, which predominate over any individual questions, including:
-- b.
-Whether there is a difference in value between online distance learning and live in-person instruction; - c.
-Whether the University breached its contracts with Plaintiff and the other

-Tuition Class members by retaining the portion of their tuition representing the difference between the value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms; - d.
-Whether the University was unjustly enriched by retaining tuition payments of Plaintiff and the Tuition Class representing the difference in value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms; - e.
-Whether the University breached its contracts with Plaintiff and the other members of the Room and Board Class who entered into housing agreements by not refunding them a full prorated amount of their housing expenses when a pandemic prevented them (or the students on whose behalf they paid) from continuing to live on campus safely and whether the University breached its contracts with Plaintiff and the other Class members by retaining costs for food and on-campus dining without providing those services which the costs were intended to cover; - f.
-Whether the University was unjustly enriched by retaining payments of Plaintiff and the other Room and Board Class members while they (or the students on whose behalf they paid) moved out of their on-campus housing;
+- a.
+Whether Defendants engaged in the conduct alleged herein; - Whether there is a difference in value between online distance learning and live in-person instruction; - c.
+Whether the University breached its contracts with Plaintiffs and the other Tuition Class members by retaining the portion of their tuition representing the difference between the value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms; - d.
+Whether the University was unjustly enriched by retaining tuition payments of Plaintiffs and the Tuition Class representing the difference in value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms; - e.
+Whether the University breached its contracts with Plaintiffs and the other members of the Room and Board Class who entered into housing agreements by not refunding them a full prorated amount of their housing expenses when a pandemic prevented them (or the students on whose behalf they paid) from continuing to live on campus safely and whether the University breached its contracts with Plaintiffs and the other Class members by retaining costs for food and on-campus dining without providing those services which the costs were intended to cover;